laiduy98/cose-19/report/report.md

 ![Head of the metadata](assets/images/data_explore_2.png)

-To be more precise, the number of files that we can work with in the directory is approximately over 300000 json files.
-The explanation for this is that some papers in the metadata dataset is not available in the json format for us to process and some of them are duplicated.(to fix it)
+To be more clear, the number of files that we can work with in the directory is approximately over 300000 json files, not one million.
+The explanation for this is that some papers in the metadata dataset is not available in the json format for us to process and some of them are duplicated.

 ## Language status of the dataset

 During this project, we agreed to work only with english-written articles.
 That is why we made an analysis that you can see on an image below.
 As can be observed most of the articles are meeting the requirements.
-In addition to that, papers that do not respond to the criteria(*check the spelling*) will be deleted in the preprocessing part.
+In addition to that, papers that do not respond to the criteria will be deleted in the preprocessing part.

-To detect the language that is written in the paper, we use a library called langdetect to do it.
-To speed up the language detect process we will not detect the language of the whole body but only detect on the first part.
+In order to detect english-written papers, we used a library called ```langdetect```.
+To speed up the language detecting process we used only first 50 words from a body text.
+The practice shows that this amount of words is enough to

 - Try to detect on the first 50 words of the body text, if the number of words is lower than 50, take the whole text instead.